-- The bylaw defines a face covering as one that inclusively covers the mouth, nose and chin, ensuring a barrier that limits the transmission of infectious respiratory droplets, aligning with CDC recommendations.
+- The City of Calgary Face Covering Bylaw defines a face covering as one that inclusively covers the mouth, nose and chin, ensuring a barrier that limits the transmission of infectious respiratory droplets.

 - A face shield only meets the definition of a face covering if it fully covers the mouth, nose and chin.
 Face shields that do not fully wrap around the face and chin do not qualify as they are not effective in limiting the spread of infectious respiratory droplets.

 Will the people staffing events be adhering to these protocols?

 - One Yellow Rabbit and High Performance Rodeo staff, contractors, volunteers, and artists will be required to comply with these health and safety protocols.

 What if I forget my documentation at home?